 Preparatory steps for a HACCP food safety program

-- Assemble the HACCP Team
+- Assemble HACCP team

-The members of an effective HACCP food safety program must consist of people who are experts in the specific process being evaluated.
+The members of an effective HACCP food safety program must consist of people who are independent experts in the specific process being evaluated.
 This means that they must have a specific responsibility to play in the processing as much as in developing the HACCP program.
 The whole team must consist of people from varying fields of production to ensure that all aspects are covered.

 - Product description